-You might be surprised to discover that you retain your baby belly for weeks, even months, after giving birth.
-But if I might point out — your body has just housed a human being who demanded luxurious living quarters for nine months, and now your muscles and skin must adjust to the baby’s absence.
+You might be surprised to find that your baby belly lingers for weeks to months, after giving birth.
+But remember — your body just spent nine months creating a home for your baby, and now your muscles and skin need time to adjust to this major change.

-Exercising after a C-section should be done with extra caution.
-As long as your doctor or midwife is okay with it, you should be able to perform pelvic floor exercises (e.g., kegels) shortly after delivery.
+Exercising after a C-section should start cautiously.
+With your healthcare provider’s clearance, you can begin gentle pelvic floor exercises (like Kegels) within days after delivery.
+Pregnancy affects pelvic floor strength, making pelvic floor work crucial — even after a C-section.
 A study published in the American Journal of Obstetrics and Gynecology found that moms who’d had a C-section were less likely to do pelvic floor exercises, but pregnancy itself affects the pelvic floor, so pelvic floor exercises are a must for every mom.

 Smart fitness for moms in any stage: bump, new baby, and beyond.